-- a) Budget presentations are made to the Board during February through August and the Board of Education formally adopts the budget for voter approval in April via board resolution.
-At least seven days prior to the budget hearing, a copy of the budget is made available to the voters. - b) At the budget hearing, the voters may raise questions concerning the items contained in the budget. - c) The Board of Education establishes a date for the annual meeting, which by law will be held on the third Tuesday in May. - d) The voters are permitted to vote upon the General Fund budget at the annual meeting. - e) If the original proposed budget is not approved by the voters, the Board of Education has the option of either resubmitting the original or revising the budget for voter approval at a special meeting held at a later date; or the Board of Education may, at that point, adopt a contingency budget.
+- a) Budget presentations are made to the Board during February through April and the Board of Education formally adopts the budget for voter approval in April via board resolution.
+At least seven days prior to the budget hearing, a copy of the budget is made available to the voters. - b) At the budget presentations, the voters may raise questions concerning the items contained in the budget.
+A formal budget hearing is held less than seven days and not more than fourteen days prior to the vote so voters are aware of what they are voting on. - c) The Board of Education establishes a date for the annual meeting, which by law will be held on the third Tuesday in May. - d) The voters are permitted to vote upon the General Fund budget at the annual meeting. - e) If the original proposed budget is not approved by the voters, the Board of Education has the option of either resubmitting the original or revising the budget for voter approval at a special meeting held at a later date; or the Board of Education may, at that point, adopt a contingency budget.
 If the Board of Education decides to submit either the original or a revised budget to the voters for a second time, and the voters do not approve the second budget submittal, the Board of Education must adopt a contingency budget and the tax levy cannot exceed the total tax levy of the prior year (0% levy growth).
 In addition, the administrative component of the contingency budget shall not comprise a greater percentage of the contingency budget exclusive of the capital component than the lesser of either 1) the percentage the administrative component had comprised in the prior year budget exclusive of the capital component; or 2) the percentage the administrative component had comprised in the last proposed defeated budget exclusive of the capital component. - f) Formal budgetary integration is employed during the year as a management control device for the General Fund. - g) The budget for the General Fund is legally adopted annually on a basis consistent with generally accepted accounting principles.
 The Capital Projects Fund is budgeted on a project basis.
 The Board of Education does not adopt an annual budget for the Special Aid, School Lunch or Special Purpose funds since other means control the use of these resources (e.g., grant awards) and sometimes span a period of more than one fiscal year. - h) The Board of Education has established legal control of the budget at the function level of expenditures.
 Transfers between appropriation accounts, at the function level, are governed by Board policy.
 Any modification to appropriations resulting from increases in revenue estimates or supplemental reserve appropriations also require a majority vote by the Board. - i) Appropriations in the General Fund lapse at the end of the fiscal year, except that outstanding encumbrances are reappropriated in the succeeding year pursuant to the Uniform System of Accounts promulgated by the Office of the State Comptroller.